Cambridge-ICCS/cambridge-iccs.github.io/summerschool25-prerequisites.md

 ## Explainable data science with Fluid (Monday)

-* Basic familiarity with functional programming and data types (lists, dictionaries, etc)
+* Basic familiarity with functional programming and data types
+* If you want to build and run the examples yourself:
+  - clone `https://github.com/explorable-viz/fluid-article` and install the software mentioned in the `README`
+  - complete the `yarn install` step and ideally verify the installation with `yarn bundle` and `yarn test`

 ## Introduction to Git and GitHub for beginners (Monday)